The rest of the 100 (in alphabetical order): Carole Nuechterlein, Roche Venture Fund

 Carole Nuechterlein has headed the Roche Venture Fund since 2001, but even after a significant time at the top of the Switzerland-based drugs company’s corporate venturing unit, she has said her challenges remain “exits and finding the diamonds in the rough”.

-She manages Roche’s Sfr500m ($530m) evergreen venture fund, which means it can reinvest in new deals the proceeds from exited portfolio companies, and its portfolio companies include genetics testing company 23andMe.
+Nuechterlein manages Roche’s Sfr500m ($530m) evergreen venture fund, which means it can reinvest in new deals the proceeds from exited portfolio companies, and so the sale of Flatiron could potentially boost its investment activity.

 Before venturing at Roche, Nuechterlein worked in the company as an attorney for 10 years.
 She joined Roche from SangStat in Fremont, California, where she was general counsel.
 She began her career working at law firm Skadden Arps Slate Meagher & Flom in its mergers and acquisitions group.
 From there, she worked at Syntex/Roche in Palo Alto, California, focusing on M&A, research collaborations and licensing deals.